Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 ```

 Basic authentication allows per request authentication.
-If you want to add basic authentication to all the request of a Hurl file
+If you want to add basic authentication to all the requests of a Hurl file
 you can use [`-u/--user` option].

 ### Body